 3. Luna Park

 With the unpredictable weather that comes with Winter holidays, it is always good to have some indoor options to get out of the house and have some fun.
-Here is an update on the museums that the best Sydney attractions to visit these school holidays with some of the COVID-19 measures they have put in place.

 Australian National Maritime Museum